macuser47/ContainmentBreach/README.md

 In peer mode, the UDP+TCP transaction can happen in any order between the 2 peers.
 The peer that completes its UDP+TCP handshake first will wait for the other peer before receiving a response.

-In Server/Client mode, the server opens a _persistent_ TCP connection with the server and receives packets every time a client connects.
+In Server/Client mode, the peer server opens a persistent TCP connection with the containment breach server and receives packets every time a client connects.
 If a client tries to connect to a host that doesn't exist, it will receive an error instead of waiting.

 Connection leases time out after 90 seconds by default.
 Any peers waiting for a connection receive a timeout error once a lease has expired.